-Policy HO3 allocates six sites at Alton with a total capacity for 1,027 new dwellings over the plan period to 2028.
+Policy HO3 allocates six sites at Alton with a total capacity for 781 new dwellings over the plan period to 2028.
 Those sites are listed in the policy below.

-The total allocation below takes account of three factors.
+The total allocation below takes account of two factors.
 First, the need to provide a buffer (over and above the minimum 700), in line with good planning practice and in case some sites do not come forward as expected.
 Second, a requirement placed on this Neighbourhood Development Plan to compensate for a reduction by 60 in the number of dwellings expected to be built on part of Lord Mayor Treloar which was allocated some years ago.
-Third, the need to reflect outline planning permissions now granted for an additional 156 dwellings at Borovere Farm and Lord Mayor Treloar.
+That earlier allocation had been for 150 dwellings, but after review of appropriate building densities it is now expected to deliver only 90 dwellings.
+The allocation of 183 made in this Plan means that the entire Lord Mayor Treloar site now has an overall allocation of 273.